inet-framework/inet/doc/src/developers-guide/ch-packets.rst

    :end-before: !End
    :name: Chunk construction example

-In general, chunks must be constructed with a call to :cpp:`makeShared` instead of the standard C++ :cpp:`new` operator.
-The special construction mechanism is required for the efficient sharing of chunks among packets using C++ shared pointers.
+In general, chunks must be constructed with a call to the :cpp:`makeShared` function instead of the standard C++ :cpp:`new` operator, because chunks are shared among packets using C++ shared pointers.

-Packets most often contain several chunks inserted by different protocols as they are passed through the protocol layers.
-The most common way to represent packet contents, is forming a compound chunk by concatenation.
+Packets most often contain several chunks, inserted by different protocols, as they are passed through the protocol layers.
+The most common way to represent packet contents is to form a compound chunk by concatenation.